Epicollect5 API

 * 500 `Internal Server Error` Something unexpected happened

-## Status code responses
+## Status Code Responses

 When an error occurs, you will receive a status code in the response.